Catharina-vanVeen/C-sharp-ASP.NET-MVC/README.md

 # Vertigo Theater

-<p>I worked with a team of colleagues on developing a full scale C# (ASP.NET MVC) web application for a theater group.
+<p>I worked with a team of colleagues on developing a full-scale C# (ASP.NET MVC) web application for a theater group.
 The website keeps track of productions, cast members, subscribers etc. I added features, either by modifying pre-existing code or writing new code.
 I also made several suggestions for improving the database structure.
-I worked on back-end and front-end, using C#, JavaScript, JQuery, Ajax, HTML and CSS.</p>
+I worked on back-end and front-end, using C#, JavaScript, jQuery, Ajax, HTML and CSS.</p>

 <p>See below for description, code and images</p>